Achieve the clear vision you deserve. PRK is as effective as LASIK but accesses the cornea using an alternate method.

 How do I know if I am choosing the right practice for my PRK?

 PRK is a surgical procedure that requires a high level of skill and experience.
-Not only should your surgeon be board-certified in Ophthalmology and a Fellow of the American College of Surgeons, but he or she should also leave you with a feeling of comfort upon addressing all of your concerns.
+Your surgeon should be board-certified in Ophthalmology and a Fellow of the American College of Surgeons.
+They should also make you feel comfortable in the way they address your concerns.
 At Katzen Eye Group, our physicians pride themselves in providing excellent care with attention to detail all along the way.
-Katzen Eye Group will make sure you have all the knowledge so you can move forward with making a confident decision.
+We will work to ensure you have all the information you need to make a confident decision.